 Key points about communication disorders in children

-- The cause may be biological or environmental, such as being exposed to lead.
+The cause may be biological or environmental, such as being exposed to lead or other

 development and school problems related to communication disorders.